D’Annunzio’s Martyr exhibition

 The D’Annunzio’s Martyr exhibition is part of a thematic exhibition cycle on borders that will resume with an important large-scale exhibition entitled Violins Above Borders / Stradivari in Rijeka – Kresnik and Cremona, and conclude with the central and largest exhibition Borders Between Order and Chaos.

-The cycle is an integral part of the Seasons of Power flagship of the European Capital of Culture programme.
+The cycle is an integral part of the Times of Power flagship of the European Capital of Culture programme.
 As part of the flagship, Rijeka will introduce Europe to its exciting history permeated with powerful forces that claimed and ruled over the city.
 However, it is also a European history of conquerors and the conquered and within the context of the cultural programme, it is a flagship that showcases the creative and destructive power that influences cultural and artistic development.